kottapar/hello-dropwizard/README.md

 2. If you're in windows extract the zip package and navigate to the dir `hello-dropwizard`
 3. Linux or Mac: Execute `setupdev.sh`
 4. Windows: Execute `setupdev-windows.bat`
-  a.
-This script installs the `vagrant-vbguest` plugin - keeps the VM's guest-additions up-to-date.
+   - This script installs the `vagrant-vbguest` plugin - keeps the VM's guest-additions up-to-date.
-  b.
-It runs `export VAGRANT_CWD=./vagrants` or `SET VAGRANT_CWD=./vagrants` to set the path to the Vagrantfile.
+   - It runs `export VAGRANT_CWD=./vagrants` or `SET VAGRANT_CWD=./vagrants` to set the path to the Vagrantfile.
-  c.
-It then runs the `vagrant up` command to spin up the VM.
+   - It then runs the `vagrant up` command to spin up the VM.
 5. Once the VM is created run `vagrant ssh` to login to the VM.
 6. The project directory will be mounted as `/vagrant`
 7. Configuration for the VM can be edited by modifying the values in `vagrants/vmconfig.yml`